 This page is continuously updated.
 We also have a Roundup Resources page which is a handy repository of all our Roundup case news.

 Glyphosate, the active ingredient in Roundup and RangerPro weed killers, is the most widely used herbicide on the planet.
 Many cancer patients and consumers don’t know, however, that it is found in many of the foods we eat and the water we drink.
 It’s even in our beer.
 And that’s not good because the State of California and the World Health Organization say it probably causes cancer in humans.

 Many leading cancer specialists believe there is a link between glyphosate and certain deadly cancers such as non-Hodgkin’s lymphoma, myeloma and leukemia.
-If you or a loved one were diagnosed with one of these cancers – or if a loved one recently passed away because of one of these cancers – and you regularly used or were exposed to glyphosate products, keep reading.
-[Although this post is directed to Monsanto Roundup cancer victims, we represent Bayer Monsanto whistleblowers as well.
-This post has important information relevant to both cancer patients and company insiders thinking about blowing the whistle.]
+If you or a loved one were diagnosed with one of these cancers – or if a loved one recently passed away because of one of these cancers – and they regularly used or were exposed to glyphosate products, keep reading.

 Exposure to Glyphosate and Roundup

 Glyphosate, N-(phosphonomethyl) glycine, is the most widely used herbicide in the world.
 Glyphosate is the active ingredient in products such as Roundup, RangerPro, Rodeo Aquatic Herbicide, and Eraser.
 Originally developed by Monsanto, it is today manufactured by a number of companies.